ZiqueYuutaka/my-angular-app/README.md

 # Dashboard

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.
+This is the front-end demo app to my-flask-app found here: https://github.com/ZiqueYuutaka/my-flask-app

 ## Development server